 Informal resolution involves a mutual agreement by the parties to resolve the matter by mutual agreement.
 Informal resolution may not be used when formal resolution is desired by a reporting party or where the Title IX Coordinator/designee has determined that Douglas Education Center needs to proceed with an investigation.
-Informal resolution may take place at any time prior to a decision being issued in a hearing or a respondent taking responsibility.
+Informal resolution may take place at any time prior to a decision being issued or a respondent taking responsibility.
 The informal resolution process will be conducted by the Title IX Coordinator.
 Both the complainant and the respondent have the right to end the informal resolution process at any time.
 Any informal resolution must be acceptable to the complainant, the respondent, and the Title IX Coordinator.
 If a resolution is reached, the complainant and the respondent shall be notified in writing, and the Title IX Coordinator will confer with appropriate parties to memorialize the agreed upon resolution and any consequences for non-compliance in a memorandum.
-This memorandum will be included in the respondent's student record.
 If no agreement is reached within a reasonable time, the Title IX Coordinator shall proceed with the formal resolution process.
-Informal resolution does not result in findings related to responsibility.